wibsonorg/wibson-core/README.md

 * `infuraToken`: The API key supplied by [Infura](https://infura.io/) to be used on remote environments.
 * `environments`: Allowed keys are `development`, `test`, `coverage`, `remoteDevelopment`, `staging`, `production`.
 * Environment options:
-    * `wibcoinAddress`: Optional.
-An Ethereum address of an existing `Wibcoin` contract. `DataExchange` will use this one instead of deploying a new `Wibcoin` instance.
+    * `wibTokenAddress`: Optional.
+An Ethereum address of an existing `WIBToken` contract. `DataExchange` will use this one instead of deploying a new `WIBToken` instance.
     * `mnemonic`: Twelve word mnemonic to create the deployer account only for remote environments.
     * `accounts.multisig`: Final owner of the `DataExchange` contract.